flaviagiammarino/stanford-hypoglycemia-forecasting/README.md

 hypoglycemia prediction from continuous glucose monitoring data.

-The code implements a machine learning algorithm which takes as input the patient’s continuous glucose monitoring (CGM) data over a given week, and outputs the probability that the patient will experience a clinically significant hypoglycemic event over the subsequent week.
-A clinically significant hypoglycemic event is defined as the patient's blood glucose remaining below 54 mg/dL for at least 15 consecutive minutes.
+The code implements a machine learning algorithm which takes as input the patient’s continuous glucose monitoring (CGM) data over a given week, and outputs the probability that the patient will experience a hypoglycemic event over the subsequent week.

 The machine learning algorithm consists of two components: an unsupervised feature extraction algorithm which uses random convolutional kernels to derive a large number of features from the past values of the patients' CGM time series, and a linear classifier which takes as input the extracted features and outputs the predicted probability of a future hypoglycemic episode.